* China shares hit 21-month high on return from holiday

 * Gold hits one-week high on North Korea tension

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-LONDON, Oct 9 (Reuters) - World shares rose on Monday, with Chinese stocks hitting 21-month highs and the German index setting a new record, while political uncertainty triggered big moves in sterling, the Turkish lira and Spanish debt.
+LONDON, Oct 9 (Reuters) - World shares rose on Monday, with Chinese stocks hitting 21-month highs and Germany a record, while political uncertainty triggered big moves in sterling, the Turkish lira and Spanish debt.